AlexanderLapygin/dags/README.md

 ## Usage

-At the moment, the library exposes such modules:
+At the moment, the library provides the following modules:

 - `dag`
 - `uid-counter`